Shop with your exclusive business pricing

 "...are just people, thrust into a world of perfect happiness and perfect harmony, and they each react in their own way...."
 Read more

-Customers have mixed opinions about the book's pace, with some finding it ahead of its time and more prescient than imagined, while others note that it follows a very slow progression and is not a book that can be read quickly.
+Customers have mixed opinions about the pacing of the book, with some finding it ahead of its time and timely, while others note that it follows a very slow progression and is not a fast read.

 Thank you for your feedback